top of page

 Employment

 We are a very small farm with very limited resources, so we don't typically hire employees outside of our apprenticeship program.
 We also are currently unable to provide on-farm accommodation for any employees, which makes it a lot harder for anyone working for us because of the high cost of living in this area.
-We may lookto hire a full-time or part-time Assistant Farm Manager in the next year or two, but this would ideally be someone who has already done an apprenticeship with us.

 If you are interested in joining us as a volunteer, intern, or apprentice, contact us and let us know!
 We'd love to hear from you.